Ashutoshbirje/Ashutoshbirje/README.md

 - 🎓 Computer Science graduate from **Walchand College of Engineering, Sangli**.
 - 💼 Working as an **Associate IT Operations Engineer**.
 - 🖥️ Interested in **Network Engineering, Linux Administration, Cloud Infrastructure, and IT Operations**.
-- 🔍 Passionate about learning new technologies and building secure, reliable, and scalable infrastructure.
+- 🔍 Passionate about learning new technologies and building secure, reliable and scalable infrastructure.
 - 🤝 Active contributor to open-source projects and technical communities.

 ---